ekohilas/who-tests-the-testers/pycon-us-2025/slides.md

 ```
 <!-- .element: data-id="simple-ci" -->

-Here we define that we want the job to run with a docker image that contains the latest version of python.
+Here we define that we want jobs to run with a docker image that contains the latest version of python.

 ------
 <!-- .element: data-auto-animate -->